emidev98/docker-tutorial/README.md

 docker inspect edf98e996241 -f '{{json .Config}}'
 ```

 Once a container have been running and we want to delete it from our system we can use the command "**docker rm [CONTAINER_ID]**".
-One more useful flag for this command is "**-f**" which allow us to force delete a image no matter if is currently running.
+One more useful flag for this command is "**-f**" which allow us to force delete an image no matter if is currently running.

 ```Bash
 docker rm -f image-name